ItsTheChickenMan/A-Not-So-Dark-Game/README.md

 A new build will be released weekly, at the very least.

 # CURRENT BUILD
-Dev Build 1 is available via download at the releases page
+Dev Build 1 is available via download at the releases page.
+It features one location.

-Features one location, second location is in source code but is being worked on and can't be accessed in-game.

-For latest version (probably buggy) download using the "Clone or Download" button.
+For latest version (probably buggy) download using the "Clone or Download" button at the source code page.

 # Compatibility
 JRE 1.8.0_201 is currently required to run.
 You can download it here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html